-If you were investing in the stock market for the first time, how would you do it?
-Would you stake out all your stock purchases and sales for the next five years, sit back and hope for the best?
-Or, would you first go for low-hanging fruit, making a few strategic stock purchases, seeing how they worked out, then based on those results, make a few more, and a few more after that?
+If you were investing in the stock market for the first time, would you stake out all your purchases and sales for the next five years, sit back, and hope for the best?
+Or, would you first go for low-hanging fruit, making a few strategic purchases, see how they worked out, then make a few next moves based on those results?

-But here's the thing—that's precisely how the traditional web design process works, and it's a problem.
-Why?
-Because, just like the stock market, it's not possible to know everything about your customer's user experience when you design your site.
+Also, it's just not possible to know everything about your customer's user experience when designing your site.
 What if they don't like your content?
-What if they don't respond to your inbound marketing campaigns in the way you'd hoped, or don't go to the pages you want them to, or don't fill out your contact forms?
-What if they like your competitors' sites and campaigns better than yours?
+What if they don't respond to your inbound marketing campaigns the way you'd hoped, or don't go to the pages you want them to, or prefer chatbots over forms?

-And there's another problem with traditional web design: it's generally a long and expensive slog.
-Consider for example these head-turning metrics from several recent surveys on website design user data:
+And here's yet another problem with traditional web design: it's generally a long and expensive slog.
+Consider for example these metrics from several surveys on website design user data:

-- The average cost of a traditional website redesign is $55,000 (hopefully that's not up-front!)
+- The average cost of a traditional website redesign is $55,000.

-There are several ways in which traditional and growth driven design differ.
-Among the more important is that GDD more effectively incorporates marketing (read data-driven) insights into the design process.
-Since marketing insights are a moving target (this is because you're always learning--or should be learning--new things about our customers), GDD is an iterative process.
-You start with a lean site based on what you already know about your customers, then gradually ramp up based on customer response and new things you learn.
-Finally, GDD is generally a faster and less expensive way to design a site.
+There are several features that make growth-driven design stand out from the traditional process.
+Among the most important is that GDD more effectively incorporates marketing insights into the design process.
+Marketing insights are a moving target (because you're always learning—or should be learning—new things about your customers), so GDD is an iterative process.
+You start with a lean site based on fundamental assumptions about your customers, then gradually ramp up and add on based on customer responses and new things you learn from user data.

 "It is a smarter approach to web design that continuously improves using data and experimentation to inform how to improve the site over time.
 And it's a smarter approach to web design that informs other parts of the business.
 So as you're learning about your users, as you're collecting that data and making decisions on how to improve the website, how does that impact what you're doing on the sales side of things when you're helping their sales teams?
 How is that helping impacting what's going on with the marketing?
 And vice versa."

-This is the stage in which you establish clear, measurable digital marketing goals based on the real data (both demographic and behavioral) you have about your buyer personas.
-You also align those objectives with the buyer's journey—from a new lead to a loyal customer.
-Finally, at this stage, you work out your principal design approach, objectives (wishlist items) and potential challenges.
-The duration of the strategy stage is about 10 -14 days.
+In this stage, you will establish clear, measurable digital marketing goals based on the real data (both demographic and behavioral) you have about your buyer personas, and align those metrics with your overall business goals.
+Then, you'll work out your principal design approach, objectives (wishlist items) and potential challenges.
+This stage usually takes about 30 days.

-This stage usually takes 60-90 days.
-Think of the launch pad website as a foundation for your new site, one which will enable a systematic approach to iterative improvements down the line.
-This is, in a sense, your "bare bones" new site, which is superior to your previous site, but not yet the "finished product".
-For example, this could include a home page, solution page, about page and a landing page.
+This stage is a bit more involved, so it usually takes about 90 days.
+Think of the launch pad website as the foundation for your new site, which will enable a systematic approach to iterative improvements down the line.
+This is basically your "bare bones" new site, which is superior to your previous site, but not yet the finished product.
+For example, this version could include a home page, solution page, about page and a landing page.

-Simply stated, a growth driven design website can more effectively help you achieve your principal marketing goals because the design is built on data-based marketing insights.
+Simply stated, a website built with the growth-driven design process can help you achieve your principal marketing goals more effectively than with the traditional method because it's built on data-based marketing insights.
 These include information about who your customers are, their pain points, needs and online behavior from the top of the sales funnel to the bottom.
 In other words, GDD works better than traditional design.
-It's the reason sites grounded in GDD principles generate 17% more leads and a 14% increase in site traffic in less time (6 months after launch).
-And if you're considering redesigning your website, it's also the reason you need to consider utilizing growth driven design.